thu-coai/ConvLab-2/README.md

 | test  | 12.4%       | 42.3%       |
 | human_val | 10.9%       | 48.2%       |

+`human_val` option will make the model evaluate on the validation set translated by human.

 Note: You may want to download pre-traiend BERT models and translation-train SUMBT models provided by us.